 Typically these solutions have an immediate impact on increasing productivity of between 15% and 30%.

 4. Electronic commerce

-The evolution of information technologies has allowed access to tools that have changed business in some organizations.
+The evolution of information technologies has allowed access to tools that have changed <content removed by moderator> in some organizations.

 This is the case of opening to electronic commerce or e-commerce since, in this way, a company can make itself known in a local and international market.